 100.03 Practical Solutions

-WSDOT deploys Practical Solutions to enable more flexible and sustainable transportation investment decisions.
-It encourages this by: (1) increasing the focus on addressing identified performance gaps (needs) throughout all phases of development, and (2) engaging local stakeholders at the earliest stages of scope definition to ensure their input is included at the right stage of the solution development process.
-Practical Solutions includes one or a combination of strategies, including, but not limited to, operational improvements, off-system solutions, transportation demand management, and incremental strategic capital solutions.
+WSDOT deploys Practical Solutions to enable more flexible and sustainable transportation investment decisions as outlined in Executive Order (EO) E 1090.01.
+This data-driven approach uses tools, data analytics, performance measures, and stakeholder input to (1) seek lower-cost approaches and efficiencies in expanding and operating the multimodal transportation system to reduce travel demand and the need for building costly new infrastructure, (2) identify, evaluate, analyze, and manage risk to WSDOT’s strategic objectives, and (3) identify and implement agency efficiencies.
+Practical Solutions includes one or a combination of strategies, including, but not limited to, Transportation Systems Management and Operations (TSMO) strategies, off-system solutions, and incremental strategic capital solutions.
+The goal is to identify and solve needs as quickly and cost-effectively as possible.
 (See Chapter 1100 for more information.)

 Chapter 321 Sustainable Safety Analysis